-The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at each balance sheet date.
+The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at each balance sheet date k.
+Exploration and evaluation expenditure

 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.